 Joining us for today’s show is Natalie Fedie, a Vice President of Customer Success who knows how to grow and retain customers.
 Today’s topic is dedicated to the topic of Customer Success.
 Natalie and I leverage the How to Make Your Number in 2018 Workbook to access emerging best practices as a guide for our questions.
-Access the latest to review the Customer Success phase starting on page 411 of the Sales Strategy section.
+Access SBI’s How to Make Your Number in 2018 to review the Customer Success phase starting on page 411 of the Sales Strategy section.

 Natalie Fedie is the Vice President of Customer Success for Granicus, a digital engagement software company focused on the government sector.
 Granicus serves over 3,000 government agencies at all levels of government, federal, state, local, and city government.
 Natalie will demonstrate how to grow revenues by retaining customers and growing their customer base by proactively managing the customer life cycle.